deleonab/continuous-deployment-docker-image/README.md

-### Creating a serve container to serve a static web application using node|JS
+##### Set up a continuous deployment workflow with Github actions and Amazon ECR to automatically create new image builds for a Docker Project.
+Test done by Creating a serve image to serve a static web application using nodeJS